-|Hands of one of our church kids|
+|Hands of one of our church kids

 The Faith of Christopher Hitchens: The Restless Soul of the World's Most Notorious Atheist, by Larry Taunton.
-Once I began this book I could not put it down.
+Once I began this book I could not put it down (again).
 I read the entire thing while crossing Lake Michigan on The Badger.
 Hitchens was one of the notorious "Four Horsemen" of the new atheism (now old and fading, by the way).
 When Hitchens died I felt sad.
 After reading this book I now understand why I felt that way.

 Reclaiming Conversation: The Power of Talk In a Digital Age, by Sherry Turkle.
 Few people know more about the effect social media is having on culture.
 I learned so much from reading her book.
 Every Christian leader needs to read it.
 Her chapter on "Solitude" as the entrée to authentic communication re-confirmed what I am writing about in my phenomenology of spiritual transformation.

 Existential Reasons for Belief in God: A Defense of Desires and Emotions for Faith, by Clifford Williams.
 While it is true that I have taught logic at our local college for many years, it is also true that I have never believed that reality could be fully captured in the steel nets of logic.
-Williams's book is a needed antidote for all of us who may have over-focused on evidential reasons for belief.
+Williams's book is a needed antidote for all of us who over-focus on evidential reasons for belief.

 The Unnecessary Pastor: Rediscovering the Call, by Eugene Peterson and Marva Dawn.
 Linda and I are currently reading everything by Eugene Peterson.
 He is a prophet for our times, to the church.
 The first chapter in this book will be enough to do you in.